paramireze/paramireze.github.io/_posts/2018-07-16-run-commuting.markdown

 When I decided to scrap my vehicle, there was no rational thought behind it.
 It was like a quick shot of adrenalin mixed with a bit of fuck it.
 It was entirely in the moment snap decision just like all major life decisions should be.
-If I slowed down to think about it, it would have never made sense.

 For starters, I must acknowledge that I am a single adult male whose only responsibility is making sure I get to work on time.
 Not saying I wouldn't have made the same decision if I had kids.
 Just the decision wasn't all that hard for me to make.
 Getting rid of my truck felt like getting out of a bad relationship.
 All the stress that comes with driving and paying to keep the aging vehicle alive was gone.

-Funny thing is, I enjoy driving more now than I ever have.
-There are occasions when I will rent a vehicle or drive for a friend.
-I like that I no longer have to comprimise when it comes to driving.
-I am going into it purely for the fun of it.